FRC1257/robotics-training/docs/frc/1-Basics/1c-Architecture.md

 Finally, we have `configureAutoChoosers()` and `getAutoCommand()`.
 These functions are not needed for the basics that we are going over for now, but we will get more into depth on these when we go over autonomous.

 We also have some functions at the button that handle behind the scenes work.
 Once we register all of our subsystems inside of the `subsystems` ArrayList, these functions will take care of everything so we don't have to worry that much.

-Note that `RobotContainer` is instantiated in Robot.java, so everything setup in its constructor is called.